kevindoorhomes/doorway/first-day.md

-# I know you're excited to start making an impact, but there are several things we need to get sorted out first
+# I know you're excited to start making an impact, but there are several things we need to get sorted out first.

-**Download and and signup for the following apps:**
+**Download and signup for the following apps:**

 * Receive Door Email
 * Sign up for [Dashlane](/first-day/dashlane.md)